Are You at Risk?

 What You Can Do

 Flood protection can involve a variety of changes to your house and property -- changes that can vary in complexity and cost.
 You may be able to make some types of changes yourself.
 But complicated or large-scale changes and those that affect the structure of your house or its electrical wiring and plumbing should be carried out only by a professional contractor licensed to work in your state, county, or city.
-One example of flood protection is anchoring fuel tanks.
-This is something that skilled home-owners can probably do on their own.
+One example of flood protection is raising the heating, ventilating, and cooling equipment in your house so that it is above the flood level, or surrounding it with a flood wall.
+These are things that only a licensed contractor should do.

-Keep these points in mind when you anchor a fuel tank:
+Keep these points in mind when you have your HVAC equipment raised or floodproofed:

 Other Sources of Information